 Individual to-do lists for resources

-New RB9 function, Send Overdue Tasks Report, gives each resource their own prioritized To-Do list of outstanding tasks.
+The Send Overdue Tasks Report gives each resource their own prioritized To-Do list of outstanding tasks.
 The report lists overdue tasks chronologically by due date, and includes basic information like the job, client, and task due.
 Save time by sending the reports in batches, instead of one at a time.

 Calendar’s faster, easier workflows

-Workflows have been streamlined in RB9.
-It takes less time to access important areas of RB9, and you can incorporate it more easily into your company’s workflow.
+Workflows are streamlined in RB9.
+You can quickly access important areas of RB9, and incorporate RB9 easily into your company’s workflow.
 So important everyday processes, like job scheduling, are faster.

-For example, you will get to the New Job window faster in RB9.
-Instead of remembering shortcut keystrokes or dealing with drop-down menus, there is a New Job button.
+For example, instead of remembering shortcut keystrokes or dealing with drop-down menus, there is a New Job button in Calendar.
 One click and you are there.

 In addition, the New Job window opens with a fly-out panel for selecting the Ordering Firm.
 Not a single click required to get to the first thing you will probably know when contacted about a job.
 Enter a few keystrokes to find the firm or add a new firm right there in the job.